-Most field shooters, from big game hunters to military members, do not have the luxury of time to check distance, adjust sights, and take a precisely aimed shot.
+Most practical shooters, from big game hunters to military members, do not have the luxury of time to check distance, adjust sights, and take a precisely aimed shot.

-In the real world, targets don’t want to be hit and they won’t expose themselves long enough for you to go through all those steps.
+In the real world, targets actively try to avoid being shot and they won’t expose themselves long enough for you to go through all those steps.
+In the 1950s, the Army’s ORO researched how people get shot, and the number one factor was exposure time.
 So the challenge for the shooter is balancing accuracy requirements against available time.

 The Ballistic Arc

-As Col Cooper said, bullets do not travel in straight lines.
+As Col Cooper said in his excellent book, The Art of the Rifle, bullets do not travel in straight lines.
 When you fire a projectile, it moves in a curve known as a ballistic arc.

-When you zero a rifle, you are picking a point along the bullet’s ballistic arc that intersects with your line of sight.
+Zeroing a rifle means that you’re picking a point along the bullet’s ballistic arc that intersects with your line of sight.